General FAQs

 Generally, yes!
 Newer vehicles and luxury vehicles carry a higher value, often cost more to repair, and are generally subject to high DV claims.

-No. Our 'At-Least-the-Fee Guarantee' based on the difference between the insurance company offer and our valuation.
-We guarantee that our thorough independent researched will yield an amount difference that is greater than our fee or your money back.
+No. Our 'The 125% Fee Guarantee' based on the difference between the insurance company offer and our valuation.
+We guarantee that our thorough independent research will yield an amount difference that is greater than our fee or your money back.
 It does not guarantee that your insurance carrier will accept the appraisal or that they will increase their offer.
 We would recommend using our Concierge service to negotiate on your behalf, or possibly enacting the appraisal clause.
+If you feel that your claim is not being handled fairly you should talk to your states department of insurance about the parameters for filing bad faith claim.
+Check out our listing DOI contacts by state.